A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Cadiz for Attractions, Food, Beaches, and Nightlife

 Kos is considered to be a world-class beach destination.
 The island is famous for its beautiful beaches, many of which are sandy with various shades of color.
 There are touristy beaches with plenty of amenities as well as less frequented beaches that offer a quieter and more remote atmosphere.
 Some of the most visited beaches on the island include Agios Stefanos, Kardamena, Kefalos and Lambi while some of the more peaceful areas are Cavo Paradiso and Helona Beach.

-Many people visit Cadiz for it's beautiful beaches.
-The beaches remain relatively undiscovered on the international level, so you won't have to deal with the crowds that you find at many Spanish beaches, even during the high season.
-The beaches are popular with nearby locals, but the atmosphere remains chill and relaxed.
+You can check out the beach in Cadiz.
+The beaches remain relatively undiscovered on the international level, so you won't have to deal with the crowds that you find at many Spanish beaches.
+They are urban beaches that make a good place to cool off, but aren't particularly scenic.
+The beaches are popular with nearby locals, and the atmosphere remains chill and relaxed.
 While there are many beaches to choose from outside of town, the closest in town beach is La Caleta.
 It's even been featured in a few Hollywood films such as Die Another Day.

-Is Kos or Cadiz Better for Shopping?
+Is Kos or Cadiz Better for its Old Town?

 Kos